elsanussi-s-mneina/dvorak-arabic-romanization-keyboard-layout-for-macos-catalina/README.md

 ## History
-First started on November 25, 2020 by Elsanussi Mneina.
-Intended to become a template for DVORAK keyboards in the public domain.
+First started on November 26, 2020 by Elsanussi Mneina.